itsee-birmingham/standalone_collation_editor/docs/initialisation.md

 staticUrl to the services file must be specified in a ```servicesFile``` variable.

 Once these two variables have been set you need to call ```collation_editor.init()```.
-This will load in all of the other JavaScript and css files required for the collation editor to work.
+This will load in all of the other JavaScript and CSS files required for the collation editor to work.
 You may also supply a callback function which will be run on the completion of the file loading.

 Once the services file has loaded it must call ```CL.setServiceProvider()``` providing itself as the argument.
 Setting